 Minifigs must use actual ladders and staircases if they

 exist on the model.
-If they don't, the ladders must be "implied" - off-screen somewhere
+If they don't, the ladders are "implied" - off-screen somewhere

 At the beginning of a turn, if a minifig is directly above